Commit 2020 Predictions: Digital Marketing Trends

 Database Analyst & Digital Implementation Specialist

-Google My Business (GMB): GMB turned 5 this year!
+Google Business Profile Manager (GBPM): GBPM turned 5 this year!
 It has been and will continue to be, the fastest growing digital platform for businesses in 2020.
 Is this the end of websites?
 We don’t think so.
-Google will allow customers to purchase products, schedule appointments, receive quotes and much more all on GMB without ever having to visit the business’ website.
-Valuable features are being added every month, so expect 2020 to be a big year for Google My Business.
+Google will allow customers to purchase products, schedule appointments, receive quotes and much more all on GBPM without ever having to visit the business’ website.
+Valuable features are being added every month, so expect 2020 to be a big year for Google Business Profile Manager.

 Digital Marketing Strategist